MicrosoftDocs/azure-docs/articles/virtual-wan/how-to-routing-policies.md

 * There are no custom route tables deployed with the Virtual Hub.
 The only route tables that exist are the noneRouteTable and the defaultRouteTable.
 * You can't have static routes with next hop Virtual Network Connection.
 You may have static routes in the defaultRouteTable have next hop Azure Firewall.

-The option to configure routing intent will be greyed out for hubs that do not meet the above requirements.
+The option to configure routing intent is greyed out for hubs that don't meet the above requirements.

 Using routing intent (enable inter-hub option) in Azure Firewall Manager has an additional requirement: